system_certmanager.php?act=new: Add new select option to sign a CSR

 Certificate Manager -> Certificates -> Add New: There would be a new select option 'Sign a Certificate Signing Request'.
 This would allow the user to paste a CSR, then pick a CA from the pfSense configuration to sign that CSR.

 THe signed certificate would be presented on-screen to allow it to be copied to the clipboard, or downloaded to the user's workstation.

-#1 Updated by Steve Beaver about 1 month ago
+#1 Updated by Steve Beaver 3 months ago

 - Status changed from New to Feedback